wp-plugins/events-manager-extended/readme.txt

 * Bugfix: for the delete booking form, name of wordpress logged in users wasn't pre-filled
 * Bugfix: fixing a bug with quotes in category names
 * Bugfix: cancel emails were not being sent
+* Bugfix: #_IMAGEURL didn't return the location image url for events (it worked ok for locations itself)